20 Must-Try Steak Dishes From Around The World

 9. Mexican Arrachera

-Skirt steak, also known as Arrachera, is a Mexican treasure.
+Arrachera, or skirt steak, is a Mexican treasure.
 Marinated in lime juice, garlic, and spices, it’s grilled quickly over high heat to maintain its tenderness.

 10. Argentinian Bife de Chorizo